nekitmm/YOFO/README.md

 YOFO: You Only Focus Once

-YOFO is a script for Magic Lantern that allows you to use your lens' internal focusing motor to achieve precise and repeatable focus on infinity.
+YOFO is a script for [Magic Lantern](https://www.magiclantern.fm/) that allows you to use your lens' internal focusing motor to achieve precise and repeatable focus at infinity.

 The short idea is: you move your lens to hard stop beyond infinity, count how many steps it takes your focusing motor to get to infinity and save this value.
 After that, when you are in the field, you can achieve perfect focus in just a few simple steps: